Aulani Ka Wa’a Luau Review: Kid Friendly, but Surprisingly also the “Nicest” Luau on Oahu

 You’ve got kids (especially 9 and under).

-You might not like this luau if…
+You might not like the Aulani luau if…

 You want a luau with the whole 9 yards including an emu ceremony (unearthing of the pig)